drvinceknight/list-of-dev-things/README.md

 - [What's so good about git](https://www.youtube.com/watch?v=OiiZIVb-rZ4)
 - [Advanced git](https://www.youtube.com/watch?v=4EOZvow1mk4)

+Although you'll want to become proficient at driving Git via the command line, it can often be useful to have a graphical tool for those occasions when you are uncertain of the correct command.
+[SourceTree](https://www.atlassian.com/software/sourcetree/overview) is a free, cross platform desktop Git client which you may find useful.

 When using git it is helpful to have 'remote repositories' a good place for this is a website called [github](https://github.com/).
 This is used by coders all over the world to share code (and easily contribute to other's code).